Submitty/submitty.github.io/_docs/developer/GSOC2018_GaganKumar.md

 #### What I learned

-I got to work hands on using twig templates along with PHP giving high code reusability and secure code.
+I got hands-on experience using twig templates along with PHP giving high code reusability and secure code.
 Using E2E tests reduces a lot of time as compared to testing applications manually.
 I got exposed to writing complex SQL queries.

-This project helped to inculcate a spirit of teamwork in me and also instilled the coordination, cooperation and management required to work in a team.
+This project helped to inculcate a spirit of teamwork in me and instilled the coordination, cooperation and management required to work in a team.

 I also absorbed the importance of code reviews/feedbacks by others as they might have a completely different angle to view the problem.